elywelly/cryptrack-app/README.md

 ## Functions Breakdown

 -   Users are able to view Top 100 Crypto Data from the homepage
+    -   API data display
--   User to sign up or login (if password matches database)
+-   User to sign up or login (if password matches users database)
+    -   To match database (password to be encrypted)
 -   Upon logging in, user will have access to Wallet and Transactions page
--   Wallet page will display user's total wallet amount in AUD and list each Crypto held
+-   Wallet page will display user's total wallet amount in Fiat and list each Crypto held
+    -   API call for current price to calculate updated amount of each crypto (from transactions database)
+    -   Update total wallet value in Fiat from crypto held (from transactions database)
--   Transactions allow user to add a new transaction
+-   Transactions to allow user to add a new transaction
--   New transaction starts by checking if the crypto symbol matches/is supported with AUD (through API call)
+-   New transaction starts by checking if the crypto symbol matches/is supported with Fiat currency (through API call)
 -   If supported, user will be able to choose between "buy" or "sell" to add to their wallet and the amount
--   Database to update based on user's ID and the value of particular crypto held
+-   Transactions batabase to update based on user's ID and the value of particular crypto held
--   Insert history message for each transaction to display in transaction history
+-   Insert history message to history database for each transaction to display in transaction history
--   Wallet will be updated based on sum of all crypto in AUD.
+-   Wallet will be updated based on sum of all crypto

+## Credits

+Coin API data from [CoinGecko](https://www.coingecko.com/en/api/documentation)